italrr/nite/readme.md

 - Entity system (Networked in progress!)
 - Basic AI for entities
 - UI System based on flex-boxes and sourcing from JSONs
-- Basic scripting language (nite Script)
+- Basic scripting language (`nite Script`)

 ### In Progress
 - RING (A combination of maze generation algorithms and other technologies to create a highly complex and engaging campaign)
-- Networked world simulation, and client & server interfaces
+- Networked world simulation
 - Grooming and more minor bugs fixing
+- Client interpolattion for animations and physics

 ### Coming Soon
-- Better AI templates for enemies ('Hunting', 'Gather', and 'Wandering' personalities will be the first ones)
+- Better AI templates for enemies
 - More features for the UI System (Text boxes, Scrolling, Focus)
 - Proper Audio Support

 ### Maybe?
-- canvas (nScript)
+- in-game scripting language (`nScript`)

 How to build?
 ------------

+Most dependencies are already included inside of the engine.
+This might change in the future.

 ### Requirements
 - CMake 2.8 or later
 - SDL2 (2.0.1 or later)
-- pthread
+- pthreads
+- OpenGL 3.0 or later

 ### Building